 Q: What was most memorable about your first day?

 A: I remember that I had to Uber to work on the first day because I've never driven in snow (laughing).
 I also remember my first encounter with the fully stocked donut, bakery, and coffee offerings in our third-floor cafeteria.
 What a treat!

 Q: Anything else about your experience you’d like to share?

 Q: Final question.
-What would you say to someone considering a new opportunity at Dunkin' Brands?
+What would you say to someone considering a new opportunity at Dunkin'?

 A: I'd say the people and culture is second to none.
-The company encourages employees to work hard and achieve their goals, but also offers you an opportunity to play hard with a great work-life balance.
-I'd say if you're ever considering an opportunity at Dunkin' Brands, take the call ...
+The brand encourages team members to work hard and achieve their goals, but also offers you an opportunity to play hard with a great work-life balance.
+I'd say if you're ever considering an opportunity at Dunkin', take the call ...
 I'm sure happy I did!